HeylelOS/hex/docs/rituals.md

 Uses GNU autotools to configure the `material.source` tree, the configure script executed is executed in the `material.build` directory.
 It supports the following parameters:
-- autooptions: Options passed to `autoreconf`, when autoreconfing the `material.source`.
+- autoreconf: Options passed to `autoreconf`, when autoreconfing the `material.source`.
 - script: Script used to configure the build tree.
 If not specified, expanded to an absolute path pointing to a `configure` script at the top of the source tree.
-- scriptoptions: Options passed to the configure script.
+- options: Options passed to the configure script.

 ## install